anasselhoud/AI-ChatBot/README.md

 3. Run the python server:

-To interact with the chatbot directly via cmd:
+To interact with the chatbot directly via cmd/terminal:
 ```
 python main.py
 ```